TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Running JavaScript code using an HTML file and via the browser console.
+- Running JavaScript code using an HTML file.
 - Declaring variables with `let` and `const`.
 - Performing number operations.
 - Performing string operations.